Exploring Lake Arthur: The Ultimate Guide to Moraine State Park’s Main Attraction

 Fishing

 Bluegill, catfish, crappie, largemouth bass, and northern pike are known to inhabit the lake and find their way onto the hooks of fishermen and women.
+The lake is also stocked with walleye, striped bass, catfish, and muskies by the PA Fish & Boat Commission.

-For ADA accessible fishing opportunities from the shore, head to the fishing pier at the McDanels Boat Launch.
+Fish from your boat on the water or from the shores in certain areas.
+For ADA-accessible fishing opportunities from the shore, head to the fishing pier at the McDaniels Boat Launch.

 Be sure to check with the PA Fish & Boat Commission regarding license requirements and boating permits when boating or fishing in any public waters in Pennsylvania.